 A weekly review of how teams performed in relation to last week’s Power Rankings (with new rankings scheduled for Tuesday):

-Still to play: San Francisco at Arizona on "Monday Night Football" (ESPN, 8:20 p.m.
+Still to play: Philadelphia at Washington "Monday Night Football" (ESPN, 8:20 p.m.
 ET).

-My early favorite for the No. 1 spot: Atlanta.
-New England is close behind, however.
+My early favorite for the No. 1 spot: Atlanta, but New England will get strong consideration.